AbdullahF1111/mcq-generator/README.md

 - 👉 [Streamlit App](https://mcq-generator-ubnjdcuymvze6drflrwtvy.streamlit.app/)

-To deploy your own:

-- Push your repo to GitHub.

-- Go to streamlit.io/cloud
-.

-Choose your repo and select src/app_streamlit.py as the entry file.

 ### 🔬 Limitations & Future Work

 - Distractors are heuristically generated — can be generic or low-quality.